wagga40/Zircolite/docs/Advanced.md

 - Using as much CPU core as possible : see below "[Using GNU Parallel](using-gnu-parallel)"
 - Using [Filtering](#filtering)

+:information_source: There is an option to heavily limit the memory usage of Zircolite by using the `--ondiskdb <DB_NAME>` argument.
+This is only usefull to avoid errors when dealing with very large datasets and have a lot of time. **This should be used with caution and the below alternatives are far better choices**.

 #### Using GNU Parallel